pynufft/pynufft/README.md

 4. Machine learning in MRI reconstruction
 5. Spiral off-resonance correction
 6. For motion estimation (NUFFT adjoint + SPyNET) (https://pubmed.ncbi.nlm.nih.gov/32408295/)
+7. PyNUFFT was used in ISMRM reproducible group and was mentioned in "Stikov, Nikola, Joshua D. Trzasko, and Matt A. Bernstein.
+"Reproducibility and the future of MRI research."
+Magnetic resonance in medicine 82.6 (2019): 1981-1983."

 Open-source Python software is nice for delivering your products.
 So try PyNUFFT today!